junxit/us-congress-bills-110/metadata.md

 - 2008-09-25 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-889.
 - 2008-09-25 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-889.
 - 2008-09-26 — Received in the Senate, read twice.
+- 2008-09-27 — Cleared for White House.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10018)
+- 2008-09-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10018)